burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 placing objects of that type in an array...

-The hidden fields of the objects and padding are stored and are taken into account during apply `sizeof`.
-So honest answer that size of object is implementation specific, but in most systems objects of class `FROM_B1_B2_B3_B4` will occupy $4 \cdot sizeof(pointer)$ bytes, and objects of class `FROM_B1_B2` will occupy $2 \cdot sizeof(pointer)$ bytes.
+The hidden fields of the objects and padding are stored and are taken into account while applying `sizeof`.
+So honest answer is that the size of the object is implementation specific, but in most systems objects of class `FROM_B1_B2_B3_B4` will occupy $4 \cdot sizeof(pointer)$ bytes, and objects of class `FROM_B1_B2` will occupy $2 \cdot sizeof(pointer)$ bytes.

 The essence of type casting in C++ is shifting the memory window so that the data of the base type that we look at in the memory layout would be identical to what we would look at if we created an object of the base class, without a derived type.
-Such thing can be accomplished if sequence of class inheritance is linear and memory for object of each class is just stacked to the tail of base class object.
+Such a thing can be accomplished if the sequence of class inheritance is linear and the memory for the object of each class is just stacked to the tail of the base class object.
 You can play with the following code snippet and observe that more likely your toolchain will generate the same address:

 ```cpp
 #include <stdio.h>